Supportive Housing Services Levy

 Washington County is leading a planning process to identify the gaps in resources to meet the needs of our homeless community members.
 Metro has set a goal for the implementation plans to be approved by Spring 2021, with the targeted dates as follows:

-- December 2020: Washington County Board of Commissioners review final LIP and approve submission to Metro Regional Oversight Committee
+- December 2020 - January 2021: Washington County Board of Commissioners receive the LIP.
+A public comment period to be announced.
+Board approve submission to Metro Regional Oversight Committee.